 - criminal driving offenses.

-The DMV can do the following if a person earns enough points within a 1-, 2- or 3-year period:
+The DMV can do the following if you earn enough points within a 1-, 2- or 3-year period:

-- suspend, or even, revoke, his driving privileges.
+- suspend, or even, revoke, your driving privileges.

 2. Can a 13210 CVC suspension be challenged?

-A driver can challenge a DMV decision to suspend his/her license for road rage.
+You can challenge a DMV decision to suspend your license for road rage.

-If the DMV determined that the driver lacks the skill to drive, then:
+If the DMV determined that you lack the skill to drive, then:

-- the motorist can ask for an administrative hearing, and
+- you can ask for an administrative hearing, and

-- try to prove that he/she does have the skill to drive.
+- try to prove that you do have the skill to drive.

 If the DMV agrees, it will cancel any suspension.
 Note that this is referred to as the DMV’s re-examination process.

-If the DMV determined that the driver is a negligent operator, then:
+If the DMV determined that you are a negligent operator, then:

-- the motorist can ask for a negligent operator hearing, and
+- you can ask for a negligent operator hearing, and

-- show that his driving privileges should not be suspended or revoked.
+- you can show that your driving privileges should not be suspended or revoked.

 A hearing officer may decide any of the following after a hearing: